dheerajhyper69/hackathon-test/README.md

 ##hackathon-test
-This project is a testing/troubleshooting ground for getting teletpye and node stuff working, as well as to experiment with reactjs.
+This project is a testing/troubleshooting ground for getting teletype and node stuff working, as well as to experiment with React.Js.

-Made in preparation of the 2020 NewtonHACKS hackathon.
+Made in preparation of the 2020 NewtonHACKS Hackathon.
+Very cool stuff!